thirteenpylons/autopu/README.md

 	autopu is created for my wife as a temporary solution and alternative to setting up USPS pickups for sales on Etsy.
 This is really just a personal project, but if anyone could benefit from using it, farout.
+	I'm also aware that this is not a 'conventional' approach.

 ## Goal
 	* Everyday @1am create browser instance(etsy.com)